phac-nml/speciesabundance/docs/usage.md

 SAMPLE3,sample3_R1.fastq.gz,
 ```

-A minimal [example samplesheet](../assets/samplesheet_minimal.csv) has been provided with the pipeline.
+A [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

 ### IRIDA-Next Optional Samplesheet Configuration